-SAIC Motor Corporation Limited (SAIC Motor) has developed a new 1.5 L 4-cylinder turbocharged gasoline direct injection engine to meet the market demand and increasingly stringent requirement of CAFÉ and tail-pipe emission regulations.
-A series of advanced technologies for improving engine fuel economy、engine-out emission and low-end torque performance have been employed, such as: central gasoline direct injection, integrated exhaust manifold, high tumble combustion system, Miller Cycle, cooled external EGR, 35MPa fuel injection system, multi-hole injector with variable hole size design, efficient turbo charging with EWG, etc. As a result, the engine is able to achieve over 39% brake thermal efficiency (BTE), as well as substantial fuel consumption reduction in vehicle driving cycle.
-It also delivers 275 Nm torque staring from 1750RPM, with fast low-end torque response.
-By integrating the 35 MPa high pressure fuel injection system and optimized multi-hole fuel spray, the engine-out particulate numbers (PN) emission is reduced by more than 70% over a previous base engine with 20Mpa fuel injection system.
-And the vehicle equipped with this new engine is capable of meeting China VI b standard emission regulatory requirement without gasoline particulate filter (GFP).
+SAIC Motor Corporation Limited (SAIC Motor) has developed a new 1.5 L 4-cylinder turbocharged gasoline direct injection engine to meet the market demand and increasingly stringent requirement of CAFE and tail-pipe emission regulations.
+A series of advanced technologies for improving engine fuel economy, engine-out emission, torque and power output specially low end torque performance have been employed, such as: central gasoline direct injection, integrated exhaust manifold, high tumble combustion system, Miller Cycle, cooled external EGR, 35MPa fuel injection system, multi-hole injector with variable hole size design, efficient turbo charging with electric wastegate (EWG), etc. As a result, the engine is able to achieve over 39% brake thermal efficiency (BTE), as well as substantial fuel consumption reduction in vehicle driving cycle.
+It delivers 275 Nm maximum torque and 127kW rated power, with fast low end torque response.
+By integrating the 35MPa high pressure fuel injection system and optimized multi-hole fuel spray, the engine-out particulate numbers (PN) emission is reduced by more than 70% over a previous base engine with 20Mpa fuel injection system.
+The vehicle equipped with this new engine is capable of meeting China VI b standard emission regulatory requirement without gasoline particulate filter (GPF).